-While Mill & Pave services are similar to chipseal services, the process involves more time and manpower because asphalt surfaces must be removed before a new application can take place.
-Mill and pave services are necessary for asphalt structures and parking lots beyond repair and cannot serve as a base for new layers.
-Essentially, with mill and pave, asphalt contractors must chip away and remove old layers to create a stable base for new asphalt applications.
-At Crocker Asphalt Services, we help our customers determine which service is needed depending on the condition of their asphalt surface.
-Learn more about the mill and pave processes below!
+While Asphalt Mill & Pave services are similar to chipseal services, this process involves more time and manpower because asphalt surfaces must be removed before a new application can take place.
+Mill & Pave services are necessary for asphalt structures and parking lots beyond repair and cannot serve as a base for new layers.
+Essentially, with the Mill and Pave process, asphalt contractors will remove old layers to create a stable base for new asphalt applications.
+At Crocker Asphalt Services, we help our customers determine which service is needed based on the condition of their asphalt surface.
+Learn more about the Mill & Pave process below!

 THE MILL & PAVE PROCESS

 So how do mill and pave services work?
 Milling and paving begins with “milling” or grinding away existing asphalt pavement, hence the given name.
-The first part of the mill and pave method includes the “milling” phase (rotomilling), which involves removing the surface layer of asphalt to clear a solid base for new asphalt pavement.
-Typically, 2-3 inches of asphalt is cleared and hauled to a recycling center.
+The first part of the Mill & Pave method includes the “milling” phase (rotomilling), which involves removing the surface layer of asphalt to clear a solid base for new asphalt pavement.
+Typically, 2-3 inches of asphalt is removed and hauled to a offsite location.
 Next, we prime the area and install a new asphalt layer integrated with tack to create a smooth, even surface.
 The final step involves securing your new asphalt areas with sealcoating to ensure protection from elements and other wearing factors.

 WHEN MILL & PAVE IS NEEDED

-As we mentioned earlier, milling & paving is a more involved process for driveways, roads, and parking lots that are highly damaged.
+As we mentioned earlier, our Mill & Pave process is more involved for driveways, roads, and parking lots that are highly damaged.
 In most cases, the base is so worn that asphalt providers must remove all layers to a specific depth to start fresh.
-Mill and pave are usually recommended for excessively worn or damaged asphalt and large areas like commercial parking lots, which some other services are not suitable for.
+Mill and pave is usually recommended for excessively worn or damaged asphalt and large areas like commercial parking lots, which some other services are not suitable for.
 If you suspect your asphalt needs a little TLC, don’t hesitate!
 Call the asphalt experts today at (704) 661-6134!